Art and Art History

 This course is specifically designed for pre-service art teachers to learn how to integrate media arts, visual and instructional technology, and digital visual culture into arts curriculum appropriate for application to K-12 contexts.
 Students will critically examine digital arts, digital art media and technology, and digital visual culture environments and address pedagogical and implementation issues as they simultaneously create their own digital art and digital visual culture.
 Lab fee required.

-Prerequisite(s): Prereq: TED 2400 and Praxis Core; K-12 ART/ED majors only.
+Prerequisite(s): Prereq: TED 2400; K-12 ART/ED majors only.
 Coreq: ART 3300.
-Or with permission of the instructor.
-Junior standing.
+With permission of the instructor.
+Senior standing.
 Lab fee required.
 Not open to non-degree graduate students.

 ART 3410 ELEMENTARY PAINTING (3 credits)